JustCircleProd/Matrix/README.md

-# Matrix
+## Matrix

 Designed for creating and processing matrices.
+This is my old course project, so the module will not be updated (uploaded just for my GitHub).

+If you decide to use this class, just copy the Matrix file.py and use as a module using import or the class itself and use as a regular class.
 *The subtleties of the operation of individual functions can be found in the comments to them.*

-This is my old course project, so the module will not be updated (uploaded just for my github).

 **Author: VadimKarch (JustCircle).**